Curriculum

 Numeracy Instructional Model

-The Mathematics curriculum at Queenscliff Primary School aims to ensure that students:
+The Mathematics Curriculum at Queenscliff Primary School aims to ensure that students:

 • Develop useful mathematical and numeracy skills for everyday life, work and as an active and critical citizen in a technological world